-- It is advisable to ensure that dogs and cats have been fasted before receiving the anaesthetic.
-Rabbits should not be fasted, but food should be removed one hour before anaesthesia. - As with other intravenous anaesthetic agents, caution should be exercised in animals with cardiac or respiratory impairment, or in hypovolaemic or debilitated animals. - Additional monitoring is advised and particular attention should be paid to respiratory parameters in aged animals, or in cases where there may be additional physiological stress imposed by pre-existing pathology, shock or caesarean section.
+- It is advisable to ensure that the patient has been fasted before receiving the anaesthetic. - As with other intravenous anaesthetic agents, caution should be exercised in animals with cardiac or respiratory impairment, or in hypovolaemic or debilitated animals. - Additional monitoring is advised and particular attention should be paid to respiratory parameters in aged animals, or in cases where there may be additional physiological stress imposed by pre-existing pathology, shock or caesarean section. - Following induction of anaesthesia, the use of an endotracheal tube is recommended to maintain airway patency. - It is advisable to administer supplemental oxygen during maintenance of anaesthesia. - Respiratory embarrassment may occur ventilation of the lungs with oxygen should be considered if haemoglobin saturation with oxygen (SpO2%) falls below 90% or if apnoea persists for longer than 60 seconds.

-- Following induction of anaesthesia, the use of an endotracheal tube is recommended to maintain airway patency. - It is advisable to administer supplemental oxygen during maintenance of anaesthesia. - Respiratory embarrassment may occur ventilation of the lungs with oxygen should be considered if haemoglobin saturation with oxygen (SpO2%) falls below 90% or if apnoea persists for longer than 60 seconds. - If cardiac arrhythmias are detected, attention to respiratory ventilation with oxygen is the first priority followed by appropriate cardiac therapy or intervention.
+• If cardiac arrhythmias are detected, attention to respiratory ventilation with oxygen is the first priority followed by appropriate cardiac therapy or intervention.

 During recovery, it is preferable that animals are not handled or disturbed.
-In dogs and cats, this may lead to paddling, minor muscle twitching or movements that are more violent.
+This may lead to paddling, minor muscle twitching or movements that are more violent.
 While better avoided, such reactions are clinically insignificant.
-Postanaesthetic recovery should thus take place in appropriate facilities and under sufficient supervision.
-Use of a benzodiazepine as the sole premedicant in dogs and cats may increase the probability of psychomotor excitement.
-Muscle twitching/tremors may be observed in a small proportion of rabbits anaesthetised with the veterinary medicinal product.
-However, such reactions are not considered to be clinically significant.
+Post-anaesthetic recovery should thus take place in appropriate facilities and under sufficient supervision.
+Use of a benzodiazepine as the sole premedicant may increase the probability of psychomotor excitement.